jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 - Purchase ticket reservation
     - We will need the GUID of the ticket reservation, it is only possible to do it while the seats are reserved.
     - It is not possible to purchase ticket reservation two times.

+- Schedule or cancel a showtime (in progress only basic functionality, not completed yet)

 ## Resources and Inspiration 🙏